RENCI-NRIG/x-cite/theme1/PE103/vcs.md

 Depending on your background, you might find that learning Git by first understanding the data model more helpful.
-The [version control module][missing-vcs] of MIT course "The Missing Semester of Your CS Education" and [Git from the Bottom Up][git-bottom-up] take this route.
+The [version control module][missing-vcs] of MIT course "The Missing Semester of Your CS Education" and [Git from the Bottom Up][git-bottom-up] by John Wiegley take this route.
 These notes here, however, take the traditional path of familiarizing with frequently used Git commands.

 [git-bottom-up]: https://jwiegley.github.io/git-from-the-bottom-up/